 The parameter of interest could be the difference between the proportions (or percentages) in each group, a comparison between the odds in each group, or the odds ratio.

-For reasons that we can't delve into, usually the odds ratio (OR) is used as the parameter.
+However, for reasons that we can't delve into, usually the odds ratio (OR) is used as the parameter.
 One important reason is that software produces output related to the sample OR.

 To compare two groups with regard to another qualitative variable, software usually works with odds rather than percentages or proportions.